Friday, July 8, 2016

 Benny Benack III and Jazz Trio

-Trumpeter Benny Benack is a young jazz musician heavily rooted in the tradition, but with an eye to the future of the music and has quickly gained a reputation for being an incredibly versatile, fiery improvisor who lends superb technique and musicality to any setting.
+Trumpeter Benny Benack III is a young jazz musician heavily rooted in the tradition, but with an eye to the future of the music and has quickly gained a reputation for being an incredibly versatile, fiery improvisor who lends superb technique and musicality to any setting.
 He has won every major jazz trumpet competition including the Carmine Caruso International Jazz Trumpet Soloist Competition (2011), International Trumpet Guild Jazz Competition (2011), and the National Trumpet Competition – Jazz Division (2012).
 Benny was a member of the Gibson- Baldwin Grammy Jazz Ensemble in 2008 and 2009, performing alongside Herbie Hancock, McCoy Tyner, Joe Lovano, Terence Blanchard, and Christian Scott.

 We’re gearing up for another fabulous event and a big thank you goes to our Committee.
 We welcome anyone who wants to join the committee – if you are interested in learning more or contributing an auction prize please email Maggie Schmotzer.